Noah Nartey: Brøndby

+Lyon

+On 19 January 2026, Nartey signed a four-and-a-half-year contract with Ligue 1 club Lyon, running until June 2030.
+The reported fee was €7.5 million, rising to as much as €10 million with bonuses, and included a 20% sell-on clause in favour of Brøndby.

+Nartey made his debut on 1 February 2026 and scored the only goal of a home win over Lille, and scored again two weeks later in a 2–0 win against Nice.
+The start earned him a first call-up to the senior Denmark squad in March 2026, although French reporting on his following matches was more measured, describing him as less influential and at times troubled by the physical demands of the league.
+He remained in the side the following season and scored in Lyon's opening Europa League league-phase match away to Anderlecht in September 2026.

 Style of play

 Nartey characterises himself as a dynamic, fast-paced player with a knack for dribbling past opponents.
 He possesses a strong drive when in possession of the ball and has drawn comparisons to Paul Pogba in terms of his passing and dribbling prowess.

 Personal life

 Nartey is of Ghanaian descent through his father and his mother is Danish.
 He is younger brother of Nikolas Nartey, the professional footballer who currently plays for VfB Stuttgart.